-A most of my regular reader will know I suggested Arteta for the deepest lying holding role at the end of last season.
+A most of my regular readers will know I suggested Arteta for the deepest lying holding role at the end of last season.
 This was based on my conviction that the new defensive role at the anchor was based more on interception and quick accurate passing than tough tackling and power.
 On more than one occasions since May I have blogged on the same subject defending this view and MA8 in the role.
 I have fairly consistently been challenged from some quarters on this and I am starting to have a minor re-think.
 I suspect we can all think of STUBBORN INTRANSIGENT individuals we admire but stubbornness is not a quality I cling to.

 So why the reassessment on my part and where does this lead my thoughts on potential changes?